-This Bison Chili has it all!
+This Bison Chili recipe has it all!
 It is perfectly warming when cooler weather hits and has a deep, rich flavor.
-It also has just the right amount of spice but can be toned down for those who prefer milder chili.
-Not to mention, it is featured in Brian Baumgartner's Seriously Good Chili Cookbook!
-AKA Kevin Malone, from the hit tv series The Office!
+It also has just the right amount of spice, but can be toned down for those who prefer milder chili.
+It's also featured in Brian Baumgartner's Seriously Good Chili Cookbook!

 Jump to:

-Heat oil in a 6-quart Dutch oven.
+Step 1: Heat oil in a 6-quart Dutch oven.
 Add ground meat, diced onion, peppers, and garlic.
-Cook until meat is browned, then add salt and spices.
+Cook until the meat is browned, then add salt and spices.

-Stir in diced tomatoes, tomato paste, and chicken broth.
-Add sauce from the chipotle peppers can, one tablespoon at a time until you achieve the right spiciness.
+Step 2: Stir in diced tomatoes, tomato paste, and chicken broth.
+Add sauce from the chipotle peppers can, one tablespoon at a time, until you achieve the right spiciness.
 I almost used the whole can, but I'm a little crazy!

 🤷🏻♀️ Recipe FAQs